waikereru/waikereru.github.io/_pages/wildlab.md

 ## Get in touch

-If you're interested in the *Waikereru Wild Lab Tiaki Taiao*, get in touch at [info@waikereru.org](mailto:info@waikereru.org) - we'd love to hear from you!
+If you're interested in *Waikereru Wild Lab Tiaki Taiao*, you can get in touch at [info@waikereru.org](mailto:info@waikereru.org) - we'd love to hear from you!